The 80/20 rule: Balancing easy and hard runs for maximum results

 Examples: intervals, hill repeats, tempo runs, races

-Note: “Hard” doesn’t mean all-out sprinting.
-It means structured, purposeful effort where your body is pushed beyond its comfort zone for a reason.
+Note: “Hard” doesn’t have to mean all-out sprinting.
+It means a structured, purposeful effort where your body is pushed beyond its comfort zone for a reason.
+And in an easy run, brief harder segments or tougher conditions can make the overall effort score feel higher.

 How KULG helps you get the balance right